HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/add-hpovserver.md

 For HPE Superdome Flex Server, server chassis that are in a rack manager are added as monitored if the firmware installed on the rack manager does not support managed mode features.

-You cannot remove a server that is part of an enclosure or rack manager from the appliance using either `Remove-HPOVServer`.
-You must remove the rack manager instead using `Remove-HPOVRackManager`.
+You cannot remove a server that is part of an enclosure or rack manager from the appliance using either Remove-HPOVServer.
+You must remove the rack manager instead using Remove-HPOVRackManager.
 Removing a rack manager from management removes its partitions and associations.
 To remove a HPE BladeSystem or HPE Synergy server, it must be physically removed from the enclosure it is hosted within.

 {% hint style="info" %}
 Minimum required privileges: Infrastructure administrator or Server administrator.